Contact

 Biography

 Rachel has a PhD from Imperial College London and received the Wellcome Trust Value in People Award and was one of the '100 women, 100 visions' celebrating women scientists and engineers.
-Rachel obtained an Anne McLaren Fellowship to continue her research aty the University of Nottingham.
-In 2013 Rachel was selected as an University Engineering Future Research Leader, and in 2014 became 1 of 20 on the EPSRC Early Career Forum in Manufacturing Research, Trustee for the Papplewick Water Education Trust and one of the Analytical Scientist magazine's Top 40 under 40 Power List featuring 40 individuals under the age of 40 who are already having a big impact on the field of analytical science.
-Rachel was listed in recognition of developing novel analytics to inform on wastewater treatment and chemical manufacture.
-In 2020, she was one of the WES Top 50 Women in Engineering for Sustainability and also received a University Vice Chancellor's Medal.
+Rachel obtained an Anne McLaren Fellowship to continue her research at the University of Nottingham and in 2013 was selected as an University Engineering Future Research Leader.
+She is one of the Top 50 Women in Engineering: Sustainability awarded by the Women's Engineering Society (2020), was 1 of 20 in the UK on the EPSRC Early Career Forum in Manufacturing Research (2016-2019), and one of 2 UK-based researchers on the Analytical Scientist's Top 40 under 40 Power List for developing analytics to deliver sustainable resources towards net zero (2014, 2018).
+Rachel is also a trustee of the award winning, Papplewick Pumping Station a unique educational experience for schoolchildren and public.
+Her research contributions to the University, local community, and internationally led to the University Vice Chancellor's Medal in 2020 and in 2022 she was awarded an MBE for her services to water research and to education in the Queen's Platinum Jubilee Birthday Honours.

 Expertise Summary